The 7 Best Lures for Slamming River Smallmouths This Summer

 Use as little weight as you can with Carolina-rigged worms.
 At times simply a split shot or two will do.
 In deeper water or swifter current, a ⅛- to ¼-ounce egg sinker 18 to 36 inches ahead of a swivel or split shot is the rig of choice.
 Experiment with deliveries, ranging from a slow, steady crawl, to a short lift-and-drop, a crisp upward sweep, or a slow descent presentation.

-Mister Twister Meanie Grub in chartreuse.
+Mister Twister Meanie Grub in chartreuse is basic and very effective.
 Mister Twister

 This is one of the simplest, cheapest lures ever invented—but also one of the most deadly for smallmouths.
 Grubs are great for bottom-bouncing and a good choice when worms don’t score.